bionetslab/grn-benchmark/src/codc-cli-tool/downstream-analysis/go-enrichment.md

 # GO Enrichment Analysis

-This document provides instructions for running the Gene Ontology (GO) enrichment analysis script using the R programming language or Docker.
+This document provides instructions for running the Gene Ontology (GO) enrichment analysis script using Docker.
 The script performs enrichment analysis on gene sets to identify significant biological terms associated with gene lists derived from differential coexpression analysis (network.tsv).

 <details>
 <summary> Table of Contents </summary>